-All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues and recognise that children are at risk of abuse and other risks online as well as face to face.
-In many cases abuse will take place concurrently both online and offline.
-Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse and other risks online as well as face to face.
+In many cases abuse and other risks will take place concurrently both online and offline.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content

-In all cases, if staff are unsure, they should always speak to the DSL.
+In all cases, if staff are unsure, they should always speak to the DSL or alternate DSL.